wangtian24/tian-scripts/README.md

 ```

 See [localhost:8000/api/docs](http://localhost:8000/api/docs) for the available API routes.
 This only works if your `ENVIRONMENT` variable in the `.env` file is set to `local`.

+If redis is not installed, you will see a `Redis not installed` exception when starting the service.

 ## Accessing the APIs